ECCC-MSC/open-data/canada.ca_upcoming/msc-data/readme_en.md

 [TOC](../readme_en.md) > MSC Data

 TODO:
-* I suggest starting with simply updating all links below to link to current documentation on Datamart / WeatherOffice
+* I suggest starting with simply updating all links below to link to current documentation on Datamart / WeatherOffice.
+In most cases, the data is available on MSC Datamart and MSC GeoMet
 * Content of the [CMC Product Guide](http://collaboration.cmc.ec.gc.ca/cmc/cmoi/product_guide/index_e.html) will eventually be included in the dataset pages or subpages, based on the dataset_template created by Sandrine